etesync/etesync-web/README.md

 # Usage

-**Note:** This is still in an early stage.
-It should perfectly safe to use (though plase refer to the warning at the bottom) but you should expect bugs/bad design.
+**Note:** This is still in an early stage, but it should be safe to use.
+It uses the battle tested [sjcl](https://crypto.stanford.edu/sjcl/) javascript crypto library for encryption, so that should be fine too.

 A live isntance is available on: https://client.etesync.com